malefs/micropython-modules/README.md

-# A Place to Store MicroPython Modules
+# Micropython Work

-As I learn about MicroPython, I am creating various reusable modules that I can import as needed.
+This repository holds the files of Micropython projects I am working on.